 It is vital that you streamline daily processes to ensure customer satisfaction and efficiency when it comes to your catering business.
 This is why many catering professionals turn to catering business software as their business grows.

 Early on, it can be helpful to use a free catering software solution (like Connecteam) and then upgrade to a paid plan when your business has boomed.

 What is catering business software exactly?
 Catering business software is designed to help your catering business run smoother so that you can avoid organizational problems and challenges most commonly associated with your industry.
 Such as inefficient training, poor management, high turnover, scheduling discrepancies, and so on.

 As such, many catering companies turn to Connecteam catering business software to manage their day-to-day operations.
 From robust features to affordable pricing plans, Connecteam is a no-brainer.
 The most popular features include:

 - Quick and easy scheduling, from planning to distribution, for all the different employee roles and events.
 Each shift includes all key information such as time, address, and special instructions, allow employees to accept and reject shifts, and more.

-- Track work hours with GPS empowered records, send automatic reminders to make sure caterers are clocking in and out on time, process vacation and sick day requests, view timesheets, and more.
+- Use an employee hour tracker to track employee hours with GPS, send automatic reminders to make sure caterers are clocking in and out on time, process vacation and sick day requests, view and export timesheets using Connecteam’s integration with QuickBooks Online, and more.